RocketRobz/TWLoader/.github/contributing.md

 # Contributing Guide

 Contributions are always welcome to TWLoader!
-If you have something new to share us, please, do it.
+If you have something new to share with us, please, do it.

 ## Issues Guidelines